amirtarkian/TreeHacks2024/README.md

 # TreeHacks2024

-This is a ReactJS application so please have Node installed along with R to run the applicaiton locally
+This is a ReactJS application so please have Node installed along with R to run the applicaiton locally.
+Here is a link to a Youtube Demo of the product : https://www.youtube.com/watch?v=wKBG62s0oLk

 cd treehacks